-Buying a camera in Hong Kong remains popular with overseas tourists from the UK and US.
+Buying a camera in Hong Kong remains popular with overseas tourists from the United Kingdom and the United States.
 In truth, the rock-bottom deals that gained Hong Kong a reputation for cheap cameras are long gone, but you can still find models at lower prices than at home.
-The selection of cameras, lenses and other photography gear is also excellent.
+The selection of cameras, lenses, and other photography gear is also excellent.
 Read on to find out about where to buy and the scams to look out for.

-Those looking to pick up a cheapish, brand name digital camera are likely to find prices very similar to online retailers in the US and UK.
-Hong Kong does have some very cheap, knock-off digital cameras that you’ll pay no more than a handful of dollars for—think Nicon and Pentaz.
-The catch is they’re unlikely to last more than a few months and occupy a legal gray area.
+Those looking to pick up a cheapish, brand-name digital camera are likely to find prices very similar to online retailers in the United States and the United Kingdom.
+Hong Kong does have some very cheap, knock-off digital cameras that you’ll pay no more than a handful of dollars for—think Nikon and Pentax.
+The catch is that they’re unlikely to last more than a few months and occupy a legal gray area.

 Where to Buy Cheap Cameras

-Stanley Street on Hong Kong Island has a number of well-regarded independent, camera shops while Tung Cheung Camera ( Shop 301, 3/F, 18 Hanoi Road, Tsim Sha Tsui) is regularly lauded for its selection and service.
-For cheaper prices head to the Sim City mall (Shan Tung Street) in Mongkok.
-The shops and small kiosks here don't do great customer service, but they happen to do great camera prices.
+Stanley Street on Hong Kong Island has a number of well-regarded independent, camera shops while Tin Cheung Camera is regularly lauded for its selection and service.
+For cheaper prices, head to the Sim City mall (Shantung Street) in Mong Kok.
+The shops and small kiosks here don't offer great customer service, but they happen to do great camera prices.

-You need to have done your research and know what you want.
-Research the price in your home country and in reputable chain stores in Hong Kong like Broadway and Fortress.
+You should do your research and know what you want in a camera.
+Research the price in your home country and in reputable chain stores in Hong Kong such as Broadway and Fortress.
 This will put you in a good position to negotiate a sensible price.

 Some products won’t even have a warranty in Hong Kong.
-Many of the products sold in Hong Kong are not direct stocked from the manufacturer.
-Known as parallel or gray imports these products don’t have any warranty or manufacturer support.
+Many of the products sold in Hong Kong are not directly stocked from the manufacturer.
+Known as parallel or gray imports, these products don’t have any warranty or manufacturer support.